eninedev/eninedev.github.io/entropy/handbook.md

 There will be two assignments per day, on average.
 All assignments will have a cut off date.
 Assignments must be submitted on or before the cut off date.
 It is important to coordinate with the Program Head as soon as there is failure to understand or complete the assignment.

-⛔ _1E9 reserves the right to withdraw admission from any student who fails to submit assignment submissions on time._
+⛔ _1E9 reserves the right to withdraw admission from any student and terminate participation by any student in the program who fails to submit assignment submissions on time._

 ## Assessments